 Engage.
 Protect.
 Inspire.

-The W. Garfield Weston Foundation and Swim Drink Fish’s Great Lakes Challenge aims to engage the public in Great Lakes restoration like never before.
-Our projects will connect people to water in new and exciting ways, creating a sense of ownership for the watershed we share.
+The Weston Family Swim Drink Fish Great Lakes Challenge aims to engage the public in Great Lakes restoration like never before.
+Our projects connect people to water in new and exciting ways, creating a sense of ownership for the watershed we share.

 When a community takes ownership of their watershed they naturally feel compelled to protect the restoration efforts.
 The Great Lakes Challenge will ensure that these communities know exactly what they can do to protect the watershed they now know and love.